joshwadd/Advanced_Lane_Detection/README.md

 ### Previous Region Search:

 If the lane lines have been detected in previous video frames, searching the image blindly is an unnecessary computational expense.
 It is instead more effective to search the region around the lines identified in the previous frame or series of frames.
-The implementation of this previous region search is found in the
+The implementation of the previous region search is found in the `fit_region()` method

 ![](https://github.com/joshwadd/Advanced_Lane_Detection/blob/master/output_images/regionsearch.png?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Mjc0MTE2OV19
+eyJoaXN0b3J5IjpbLTM2ODY5OTQ3Ml19
 -->